notum-cz/strapi-next-monorepo-starter/apps/ui/README.md

 - `fetchOne`, `fetchMany`, `fetchAll` or `fetchOneBySlug` - these functions are linked directly to Strapi content types.
 This means that during the call it is necessary to specify the UUID (`"api::", "admin::"` etc.) of `ContentType` you want to fetch.
 Based on this, the response is automatically typed. **To make this working** you have to maintain a mapping between `ContentType` UUID and endpoint URL path - see `API_ENDPOINTS` object in [lib/strapi.ts](src/lib/strapi.ts) file.

+> [!WARNING]
+> All attributes (and relations) are currently typed as optional (`... | null | undefined`) even if they are required in Strapi.
+This is current limitation of automatic typing inference and needs to be improved in future versions of this template.

 In client React components/hooks use `useQuery` (or `useMutation`) hook from `@tanstack/react-query` to query/mutate data in reactive way.
 In server components call endpoint directly and fetch data (`/GET` endpoints) on NextJS server side - e.g. in `getData()` function or in component's body.

 Next's [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) are not used in this project.